Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: DISCUSSION

-To address this critical gap, we developed an absolute risk model that provides individualized risk of CUD.
-Our Model 1 consists of just 5 risk factors.
-Additionally, since the relationship of SUD with social inequality is currently of great scientific interest \citep{welfare_interest2011, welfare_interest2018, welfare_interest2021}, we extended Model 1 to get Model 2 by adding welfare as an additional risk factor.
-Our findings align with existing literature, specifically, a higher risk of CUD is associated with males \citep{Hayatbakhsh2009multiple, Meier2016which}, welfare recipients \citep{WOHLFARTH199851, Room2005}, higher neuroticism and openness scales, lower conscientiousness scale \citep{RAJAPAKSHA2020, Rajapaksha2022, Zoboroski2021classical}, and engagement in delinquency-related behaviors \citep{Koh2017violence}.
-Our model's robust performance in terms of discrimination and calibration in external data validates its practical utility and potential for informing effective public health interventions, and thereby improving outcomes for cannabis users.
+To address this gap, we developed two absolute risk models that provide individualized risk of CUD.
+Model 1 consists of just 5 risk factors, whereas Model 2 additionally has welfare status.
+This risk factor was added to Model 1 because the relationship of SUD with social inequality is of current scientific interest \cite{Karriker2011, amaro2021, baptiste2018}.
+Since both models perform equally well, based on model parsimony, we consider Model 1 as our final proposed model.
+Model 2 can be also used when welfare status is available.
+Our findings are in general alignment with research literature.
+Specifically, CUD tends to be more common in males \cite{Hayatbakhsh2009multiple, Meier2016which}, those experiencing socio-economic stress and deprivation \cite{Room2005, WOHLFARTH199851}, individuals with higher levels of neuroticism and lower levels of conscientiousness trait, and those coming into contact with the police and justice systems at earlier ages \cite{RAJAPAKSHA2020, Zoboroski2021classical, Koh2017violence}.
+The robust performance of the models in terms of both discrimination and calibration in independent data including an external dataset validates their practical utility and potential for informing effective public health interventions, thereby improving outcomes for individuals who use cannabis.